api3dao/vitepress-docs/docs/guides/qrng/lottery-guide/index.md

 This is a simple tutorial that will walk you through building and deploying a decentralized lottery smart contract in Solidity using Remix to demonstrate the use of [API3's QRNG](/reference/qrng/) service.
-You will use the browser based [Remix IDE](https://remix.ethereum.org) and [MetaMask](https://metamask.io/).
+You will use the browser-based [Remix IDE](https://remix.ethereum.org) and [MetaMask](https://metamask.io/).
 Some basic knowledge of these two tools is assumed.

-Currently QRNG has three [providers](/reference/qrng/providers.html), two of which provide quantum random numbers.
+Currently, QRNG has three [providers](/reference/qrng/providers.html), two of which provide quantum random numbers.
 This guide will use the [byog provider](https://byog.io/), available only on testnets, which returns a pseudorandom number.